 Hats- Use similar heavy materials as your dress such as velvets, felt, and thick straws.
-Accent heavily with feathers, flowers, large ribbon and bows or keep it simple and plain.
-Wide hats are better than small hats.
-Cloches are best with multiple layers to add volume.
+Accent heavily with feathers, flowers, large ribbon and bows or keep in simple and plain.
 Hat colors are best coordinated to your dress.

 Pictured: A black silk evening dress with geometric vertical designs.
-Hats are heavy and snug with velvet and silk trimmings.
+Hat is heavy and snug with velvet and silk trimmings.